Careers Education at Notley High School

 Careers Education, Information and Guidance (CEIAG) is a very important part of the curriculum for our students.
 CEIAG is an integral part of the way we support students to make positive life choices and develop their aspirations.

 Students, therefore, access CEIAG throughout their time at Notley High School & Braintree Sixth Form so they begin to understand the world of work and its changing career opportunities, and to see the relevance of school to their future lives.

 Students will have the opportunity to have at least one dedicated meeting with an independent and Impartial careers adviser.
-Meetings can be arranged primarily through tutors or Heads of House.
+Meetings can be arranged primarily through tutors or Raising Standards Leaders.
 Parents/carers are welcome to attend these meetings.
 Following a meeting, students will receive a copy of the notes made, including an action plan and details of where further information can be found.

-The adviser also attends events such as the school’s parents’/carers’ information evenings, options evening, Braintree Sixth Form open evening, and GCSE Results Day, enabling parents/carers to access information.
+The adviser also attends events such as the school’s parents’/carers’ information evenings, KS4 Courses Evening, Open Evening for Year 12 intake and GCSE Results Day, enabling parents/carers to access information.
 Careers education, information and guidance is provided through our PDT curriculum, excursions and visits, and additional support from advisers and tutors.

 The school also organises external agencies and speakers to deliver assemblies and give advice where relevant.